LibertyDSNP/frequency-schemas/README.md

 console.log(await dsnp.getSchemaId(api, "broadcast"));
 ```

+The API connection is used only to identify the chain by its genesis hash.

-Frequency mainnet and testnet have well-known Ids defined in `dsnp/index.ts`.
+Frequency chains have well-known Ids defined in `dsnp/index.ts`.
-Other configurations default to assuming `npm run deploy` has been run on a fresh chain (which is usually the case for a localhost instance), but can be overridden:
+However, it is possible to configure a custom mapping if needed:

 ```
 dsnp.setSchemaMapping(api.genesisHash.toString(), {